Skip to Content

 • 1 teaspoon lemon extract

-• 4-5 Tablespoons sweetened condensed milk
+• 4 to 5 Tablespoons sweetened condensed milk

 • 1 Tablespoon lemon juice

-• optional: finely grated zest of a lemon
+• finely grated zest of a lemon optional

 Instructions